worldpossible/eos-documentation/Michigan/MichiganDocumentation/RACHEL-Plus Guide.md

 ---

 10. To hide an existing module, click on the checkbox to the right of the module's name, next the the word "hide".
+Additionally, there are Hiding Tags by language at the top that can hide/show modules by language.
 *Note: Similarly, to unhide a module, uncheck the box next to that module's name.*

 ---